Ajeya: Plot

-The plot uses the names from the Tamil version.

 Anuradha is a wealthy and spoiled teenage girl who is raised by her step-mother, after her father died under mysterious circumstances.
-Vijay appears as a poor educated youth who happens to save her from a group of vagabonds.
-She, however, constantly gets into fights with Vijay, which eventually leads to the two falling in love.
+Ajey (Vijay in Tamil) appears as a poor educated youth who happens to save her from a group of vagabonds.
+She, however, constantly gets into fights with Ajey, which eventually leads to the two falling in love.
 Their love is met with many obstacles, as Anuradha's scheming uncle and cousin try to gain all of Anuradha's wealth.
-Vijay, on the other hand, has to deal with Chinni as rivals for Anuradha's love.
-Towards the end as everything seems to go right for the couple, a sudden plot twist occurs when a second Vijay enters the picture and claims himself as the real Vijay and true love of Anuradha.
+Ajey, on the other hand, has to deal with Chinni as rivals for Anuradha's love.
+Towards the end as everything seems to go right for the couple, a sudden plot twist occurs when a second Ajey enters the picture and claims himself as the real Ajey and true love of Anuradha.
 Will Anuradha be able to sort out the identity of the real Murali?
 Watch the film to find out.